skirlez/g3man/README.md

 - Translations

   Currently all messages are English and hardcoded.
 There's not *that* many, so this wouldn't be hard to change, I feel.
+- Drag and Drop support for ZIPs

+  GTK has an API for this, so I'll probably implement this soon.

 - Code Documentation

   There's not much right now.
 Would be nice to have